MHaurel/nn-concept-interpreter/readme.md

 The software is not compiled to an .exe file, so you'd have to run it inside a prompt or an IDE, *window.py* being the starting point of the whole project.

+## Dataset format

 ## Infos

-This software is the first one I develop in Python with the PyQt library, so I'd understand if there were any mistakes I made.
+This software is the first one I develop in Python (3.10.2) with the PyQt library, so I'd understand if there were any mistakes
+I made.

 You're free to fork this project to improve it or give me feedbacks about my work.